 Fair question.
 If decompression is just stretching the spine, can’t you get the same effect from an inversion table in your garage?

 Not quite.
 Inversion tables apply gravitational force, which does create some spinal stretch.
 But it’s uncontrolled and non-specific.
 You’re stretching everything at once, and your body’s natural response is often to tighten up and resist the pull.
-That muscle guarding works against what you’re trying to accomplish.
+That muscle guarding works directly against what you’re trying to accomplish.

 Who Benefits Most From Spinal Decompression